magdamiu/AndroidFundamentals/README.md

 - SeekBar - displays progress
 - SearchView - search input for queries
 - ProgressBar - displays progress
+-   LinearLayout - arrange views in horizontal/vertical row
+-   RelativeLayout - arrange views relative to other views/parent
+-   ScrollView - scrollable view that contains one child view
+-   FrameLayout - block out an area on the screen to display a single item
+-   RecyclerView - scrollable "list" of views or view groups
+-   ConstraintLayout - position and size widgets in a flexible way

 We can declare a layout in two ways:
 -   Declare UI elements in XML.